hm-lang/core/proposals/template_class.md

 ```

 For classes with multiple types that should be defined, you can
-use any number of `UPPER_SNAKE_CASE` identifiers after the class name
+use any number of `UPPER_SNAKE_CASE` identifiers before the class name
 to specify which types are being used in the class.
 In the class
 body, those identifiers can be used to declare variables of those types.
 For example,

 ```
-    class MAP KEY VALUE
+    class KEY VALUE MAP
         [KEY, VALUE]?
 ARRAY hashTable__
         ...
         VALUE MD this(KEY)